 What is a Lower Back Pain

-The good news is that lower back pain is one of the most common conditions that occur in the human body.
+Lower back pain is one of the most common conditions that occur in the human body.
 People who live a sedentary lifestyle, for example, are more likely to suffer from lower back pain.
 When they reach their senior years, they are at a greater risk of experiencing this condition.

 A lower back pain, for most people, is very simple but very hard to understand for everyone.
 Why is it so hard?